Calling ALL pizza lovers, fathead pizza is full of all the melted cheesy, low carb goodness you could ever crave!

 POKING HOLES.
 The holes allow air to escape instead of forming bubbles in your dough.

-Stash any leftovers (if there area any) in the fridge.
-Keep the fresh herbs on the side so they don’t loose their crispness when you reheat a slice of pie.
+Stash any leftovers (if there are any) in the fridge.
+Keep the fresh herbs on the side so they don’t lose their crispness when you reheat a slice of pie.

 Can You Freeze This?